vestrel00/business-search-app-java/README.md

 Code coverage is available through the use of the jacoco plugin.

-You may generate build variant specific test reports,
+To generate test reports for all modules,

 ```
-.gradlew jacoco<build_variant>TestReport
+./gradlew jacocoTestReport
 ```

-For example, to test reports for the MVP Debug build variant,
+To generate test reports for a specific module,

 ```
-./gradlew jacocoMvpDebugTestReport
+./gradlew :<module>:jacocoTestReport
 ```